jmp a_label ;Jump to a_label

 absolute

-The semantic of the instruction is jump to the address segment:offset or CS = segment, IP = offset
+The semantic of the instruction is jump to the address segment:offset or CS = segment, IP = offset.

-The instruction is encoded as EA <imm32/48>
+The instruction is encoded as EA <imm32/48> depending on the code size.

-It is possible to choose between the two forms in some assembler, for example with NASM jmp 7c0h: WORD 0000h
+It is possible to choose between the two forms in some assembler, for example with NASM jmp 7c0h: WORD 0000h and jmp 7c0h: DWORD 0000h generate the first and second form.

-jmp FAR WORD [aFarPointer]
+jmp FAR WORD [aFarPointer] is:

 far It specifies both parts of the logical address: the segment and the offset.